-Childhood is a time of rapid development and it is critical to understand and prevent exposures that adversely affect the health and wellbeing of children from the perinatal period to adolescence.
-Understanding how children can fulfil their health and development potential is important for their ability to benefit from learning opportunities, academic achievement at school and for their future health, social and economic capability 2, 3.
-The key objective of the ECDP is to link administrative data sources for every cohort of children in South Australia (SA) who were born from 1999-2013, to explore the effects that early life conditions and experiences have on child development, health and learning.
+Childhood is a time of rapid development and it is critical to understand and prevent exposures that adversely affect the health and wellbeing of children from the perinatal period to adolescence1.

+Understanding how children can fulfil their health and development potential is important for their ability to benefit from learning opportunities, academic achievement at school and for their future health, social and economic capability ^{2, 3.} explore the effects that early life conditions and experiences have on child development, health and learning.

+The key objective of the ECDP is to link administrative data sources for every cohort of children in South Australia (SA) who were born from 1999-2013, to

 The ECDP has developed through extensive human research ethics and custodian approvals, data acquisition processes and academic partnerships to deliver a public-good linked data platform which aims to benefit all children, families and communities in South Australia.